All Episodes

 These are people that really think the surest way to save the planet is for there to be many, many, many fewer humans, only a select few elite smart ones.

-And other than that, get rid of everybody because they they just they just they do nothing but take and destroy and plunder and pollute.
+And other than that, get rid of everybody because they just do nothing but take and destroy and plunder and pollute.

 And I'm not making it up.